 3. What is the fineness modulus value of a fine sand?

 Explanation: Based on the fineness of sand, there are very fine sand, fine sand, medium sand, coarse sand and very coarse sand.
 Fine sand has fineness modulus between 2.2-2.6.

 4. M-Sand has ___________ type of particle shape.

 Explanation: The stone is crushed to obtain M-Sand.
-The shape of crushed stone is cubical and it has grounded edges.
+The shape of the crushed stone is cubical and it has rounded edges.

 5. Which of the below can be used as fine aggregates?

 Explanation: Surkhi consists of broken brick pieces.
 They can be ground to the size of fine aggregates.

 Explanation: As per the results from specific gravity test in pycnometer, this specific gravity for sand is 2.6.

 7. In the ratio 1:4:8, which number indicates the quantity of fine aggregates?